Etravirine (By mouth)

 - Etravirine is used with other medicines to treat HIV infection.
-Make sure you take all of your medicines as your doctor has prescribed.
+Take all of your medicines as your doctor has prescribed.
 Do not change your dose or stop taking this medicine unless your doctor tells you to.

-- Swallow the tablet whole with a liquid such as water.
+- Swallow the tablet whole with a glass of water.
 Do not chew it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how etravirine works.
 Tell your doctor if you are using any of the following:

 - Artemether/lumefantrine, boceprevir, clopidogrel, diazepam, St John's wort